Car vs. bus

 - No hour waits for the next bus once you have finished your business, and no fifteen minute waits in the weather for a bus running behind schedule.

 - Buses don't run when you need them.
-For example, one city's buses don't run at night, on Saturday evenings, on Sundays, or on any of seven annual holidays.
+For example, one city's buses don't run at night, on Saturday evenings, on Sundays, or on any of six annual holidays.
 They don't run on Saturdays at all in some parts of town.
-The taxi fare for that day can add up close to the bus fare for the whole rest of the week.
+If you're among the one-third of American workers who work on weekends, especially service jobs at establishments open to the public, the taxi fare for that day can add up close to the bus fare for the whole rest of the week.

 - Passengers are almost free as long as there is enough space in a car.
 Parents appreciate this.